Knowledge Bridging for Empathetic Dialogue Generation: Experimental Settings

 We conduct our experiments on the \textsc{EmpatheticDialogues} dataset~\cite{rashkin2019towards}. \textsc{EmpatheticDialogues} is a large-scale multi-turn empathetic dialogue dataset collected on the Amazon Mechanical Turk, containing about 25k one-to-one open-domain conversation.
 Specifically, \citet{rashkin2019towards} pair two crowd-workers: a speaker and a listener.
 The speaker is asked to talk about the personal emotional feelings.
 The listener infers the underlying emotion through what the speaker says and responds empathetically.
 The dataset provides 32 evenly distributed emotion labels.
-At training time, the emotional label of the historical utterances~(\emph{i.e.}, the speaker) acts as a supervised signal, while we hide the label in test time to evaluate the empathetic ability of all the models.
-We treat the historical utterances as the system input and the listener's response as the target output.
+At training time, the emotional label of the dialogue history~(i.e., the speaker) acts as a supervised signal, while we hide the label in test time to evaluate the empathetic ability of all the models.
+We treat the dialogue history as the system input and the listener's response as the target output.
 Then we obtain 17,802 dialogues in the training set, 2,628 in the validation set, and 2,494 in the testing set.
-The average historical utterances and response lengths are 2.1 utterances and 13.5 tokens respectively.
+The average lengths of dialogue history and response are 2.1 utterances and 13.5 tokens respectively.